 - Find your truck’s payload

 The measurement also needs you to ask yourself a few questions that we have discussed earlier.
 Don’t worry about the exact measurements.
 Why?
 It’s because most trucks are usually 1-2 feet apart from each other.
-We really hope you know how to measure truck bed for tonneau cover by now.
+We really hope you know how to measure truck bed for a tonneau cover by now.
 Ask questions in the comments, if you still have them.